kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_little_something_before_you_read.md

 </center>

 ## About Me
-Hi there!
 I'm Kaiser Wang, an awesome backend programmer and self-motivated researcher.
-Welcome to my personal website!

 I'm a recent CS-related graduate student from Carnegie Mellon University, Pittsburgh, PA 15213.
 I will keep on authoring posts concerning algorithms, maths/statistics, machine learning/deep learning, as well as leisure stuff.
-I will be very appreciative if you can contact me via kaiw1atcmu[at]sina.com for any issues or suggestions concerning this weblog.
+I will be very appreciative if you can contact me via kaiw1atcmu[at]sina.com for any issues or suggestions concerning this tech blog.

 ## Motivation For Choosing This Theme
 This documentation-styled Jekyll Theme blog was forked from